Dine & Wine

 Don’t Play with Your Food!
 Unless It’s Art

-I’m sure we’ve all been told not to play with our food as we hide unappetising peas under a sticky lump of mashed potato.
-And most parents have agonised over a treacherous mountain of sponge and butter icing as they attempt to recreate their child’s favourite TV character for a birthday party cake.
+I’m sure we’ve all been told not to play with our food as we hide unappetizing peas under a sticky lump of mashed potato.
+And most parents have agonized over a treacherous mountain of sponge and butter icing as they attempt to recreate their child’s favorite TV character for a birthday party cake.
 Any art students out there struggled to recreate a lumpy pear or a rosy apple in a still life class?
-In those moments, we might not agree that food is art!
+In those moments, we might not see food as art!

 But think again.
-As food has, of course, played a role in art for millennia.
-We need to look no further than Zuzanna’s article about Guiseppe Arcimboldo, whose whimsical portraits featured fruits, vegetables and flowers.
+For millennia, food has appeared both as art and as inspiration for it.
+We need to look no further than Guiseppe Arcimboldo, whose whimsical portraits featured fruits, vegetables, and flowers.

 Don't Play with Your Food!
 Unless It's Art

-The Post-Impressionists were partial to a bit of fruitarian daubing – think of the chunky renderings of oranges by Cezanne, full of lively, vivid, colourful brushstrokes – you can almost smell the zest!
+The Post-Impressionists were partial to a bit of fruitarian daubing—think of the chunky renderings of oranges by zanne, full of lively, vivid, colourful brushstrokes—you can almost smell the zest!

 Don't Play with Your Food!
 Unless It's Art

-Paul Cezanne, Still Life with Apples and Oranges, 1899, Musée d’Orsay
+Paul Cezanne, Still Life with Apples and Oranges, 1899, Musée d’Orsay, Paris, France.

-During the pop art era, food became a social metaphor.
-We see Wayne Thiebaud painting rows of pies and cakes in bright pastel colours.
-And we all know the instantly recognisable Andy Warhol soup cans.
+During the pop art era, food emerged as a social metaphor.
+We see Wayne Thiebaud painting rows of pies and cakes in bright pastel colors.
+And we all know the instantly recognizable Andy Warhol soup cans.

 Don't Play with Your Food!
 Unless It's Art

-Wayne Thiebaud, Assorted Cakes And Tarts, 1969, © Wayne Thiebaud / Licensed by VAGA, New York, NY
+Wayne Thiebaud, Assorted Cakes And Tarts, 1969, New York City, NY, USA. © Wayne Thiebaud / Licensed by VAGA.

 But all of this is representation.
 What about the food itself being the material?